Headline News

 The New IEP: Content & Resources

-New Federal Assistive Technology Guidance – Under the Individuals with Disabilities Education Act (IDEA), every time an IEP Team meets to develop, review, or revise a student’s IEP, they are required to factor whether the child needs Assistive Technology (AT) devices and services.
+New Federal Assistive Technology Guidance – Under the Individuals with Disabilities Education Act (IDEA), every time an IEP Team meets to develop, review, or revise a student’s IEP, they are required to consider if the child needs Assistive Technology (AT) devices and services.
 Here are some examples of AT by disability type.
 The US Department of Education has issued a new “Dear Colleague” letter and accompanying guidance with myths and facts about AT devices and services.
-You have the right to request an Assistive Technology evaluation to help determine what is appropriate for your student to access their education.
+You have the right to request an AT evaluation to help determine what is appropriate for your student to access their education.

 Basic Rights Webinar – Missed our annual Basic Rights in Special Education workshop?
-Need information now about how to navigate the special ed process or your rights as an IEP team member?
-You can watch a recorded version of the presentation from the Parent Training and Information Center at the Federation for Children with Special Needs here.
-The Federation offers free online basic rights workshops on an ongoing basis.
+Need information now about navigating the special ed process or your rights as an IEP team member?
+You can watch a recorded version of the presentation from the Federation for Children with Special Needs here.
+The Federation offers free online workshops on an ongoing basis.
 Topics include understanding the IEP, evaluations and eligibility, transition planning for ages 14+, the new IEP form, and more.
 Visit their events calendar to learn more and register.

 Donate